stevencallaway1/oski-agent/README.md

 ## What makes it different

-- **Tool-using runtime, not a chatbot wrapper.** Every action goes through a typed tool registry, not a raw prompt.
+- **Operations runtime, not a chatbot wrapper.** Tasks move through a queue, runner, typed tool registry, logs, and explicit policy controls.
-- **Durable behavioral memory, not a hidden prompt.** `instructions.md` is a plain-text file, versioned in git, editable by the team.
+- **Durable behavioral memory.** `instructions.md` is a plain-text operating manual, versioned in git and loaded fresh every turn.
-- **Draft-first side effects, not blind automation.** Outbound actions default to a draft.
+- **Draft-first execution.** Outbound actions default to drafts.
 Going live is an explicit per-tool decision.
-- **Hard cost ceiling, not open-ended API spend.** A daily USD cap halts the queue.
+- **Hard cost controls.** A daily USD cap halts the queue.
 Unknown models price at the most expensive tier by default.
-- **Self-evolving tool surface, not a static integration list.** New tools can be scaffolded, but they start untrusted.
+- **Reviewable capability growth.** New tools can be scaffolded, but they start untrusted and land as normal files.
-- **Honest safety boundaries, not autonomy theater.** Every claim in this repo maps to real, readable code.
-Nothing here runs unsupervised by default.
+- **Readable safety model.** Every claim maps to code, docs, or configuration.
+Nothing runs unsupervised by default.

 ## Architecture